Cavity wall insulation

 We wanted to see whether the installers would correctly recognise and report that it was unsuitable for cavity wall insulation, as it had walls that were regularly exposed to wind-driven rain.

 We secretly filmed the sales visits and showed our findings to an expert chartered surveyor.
-Our video footage below shows the kind of poor advice we received, and reveals some staggering price differences.
+Our video footage below shows the poor advice we received, and reveals some staggering price differences.

 Checklist: is my home at risk of damp problems?

-- your home is exposed to severe levels of wind-driven rain (zones three or four in our map, right)
+- Your home is exposed to severe levels of wind-driven rain (zones three or four in our map below)